 How do 7 billion interconnected bodies resolve an endless crisis?

-The neoliberal political economy hit a limit in 2008, and the rst thing everyone said was: “This is the end of an era.”
+The neoliberal political economy hit a limit in 2008, and the first thing everyone said was: “This is the end of an era.”
 But the Titanic takes forever to sink, so most of us didn’t understand our own words.
-What looked at first like a bankers’ bust turned into a long-term decline of social welfare in countries across the world.
-Then came the cascading political and military consequences: the debt crisis in Greece, the Arab Spring, Occupy, the Libyan, Ukrainian and Syrian civil wars, the refugee crisis in Europe, the rise of Islamic State terrorism, the Latin American lurch to the right, Brexit, and most recently, the US elections punctuated by gun re in all directions.
+What looked like a bankers’ bust turned into a long-term decline of social welfare in countries across the world.
+Then came the cascading political and military consequences: the debt crisis in Greece, the Arab Spring, Occupy, the Libyan, Ukrainian and Syrian civil wars, the refugee crisis in Europe, the rise of Islamic State terrorism, the Latin American lurch to the right, Brexit, and most recently, the US elections punctuated by gunfire in all directions.
 Each new unbelievable event hits you like a media fist from a dozen linked devices – and then, before anyone can take stock, make sense, form a plan or take a decision, the next body blow comes, and the next one, and the next one.
 How does democracy function in the maelstrom of meaning?
 Who is the follower?
 Who is the leader?

 The tumultuous events of 1968 unleashed a comparable wave of global chaos, reverberating throughout the early 70s.
 But in those days, the only thing stronger than the proliferating utopias of social, sexual and psychic revolution were the Cold War ideologies that ultimately brought back a repressive stability.
 Today, beneath the shadows of climate change, no one has such resources of heartfelt inspiration or ironclad belief.
 Politics seems to have collapsed into the sheer unmitigated onslaught of the news.